Of Art, Bible Stories and Babies

 Eldest Daughter and I took Brown Bear Daughter (age 9) and some of her friends to the Museum of Fine Arts Houston this afternoon.
 Eldest Daughter drove since I have a freeway-phobia.

 We started out in the Caroline Weiss Law Building which “serves as the permanent home of the modern and contemporary collections” and “is also a multicultural showcase, housing dazzling installations of Oceanic art, Asian art, Indonesian gold artifacts, and Pre-Columbian and sub-Saharan African artworks.”
 I did not know this, and although I had one child asking me where the “real paintings” were, it turned out fairly well.
 There was an exhibit upstairs of South American or maybe just Brazilian artworks designed to “bring art to the masses.”
-My children, especially Karate Kid (age 7), and their friends, and I certainly qualify as members of the masses, and the children especially enjoyed all the interactive art pieces–glasses you put on to distort your vision in various ways, a room of colored beams of light where Brown Bear Daughter did a pirouette, a large net enclosing about fifty balls with a scale in the middle.
+My children, especially Karate Kid (age 7), and their friends, and I certainly qualify as members of the masses, and the children especially enjoyed all the interactive art pieces: glasses you put on to distort your vision in various ways, a room of colored beams of light where Brown Bear Daughter did a pirouette, and a large net enclosing about fifty balls with a scale in the middle.
 This last one you could walk into, but the only thing to do was weigh the balls, I guess.
 I felt a little awkward; it seemed to me that the whole exhibit would fit in well in a building at Epcot or even Astroworld, but I’m almost sure the artist intended me to “get” something more than a theme park adventure.

 All in all, a pretty good trip to the art museum–except for the part when Karate Kid and some of the girls were reprimanded by one of the museum guards for running up and down the escalator.
 Oh, well, both our group and the museum survived.